bikramshankhar/Budget-Trackers/README.md

 # Budget Trackers
-This is a Budget Tracking application that keeps track of dithdrawals and deposits even when the user cannot connect to the internet.
+This is a Budget Tracking application that keeps track of withdrawals and deposits even when the user cannot connect to the internet.

 Offline Functionality: